LumiUG/LumiUG/README.md

 </a><br>

 ## About me
-Hey, I'm **UnderGame**, a student and developer with many skills from **Spain**.
-I have a passion for developing projects that require a lot of critical thinking and creative ways to attack a problem.
-I take pride, and assure of the quality in every project I start and finish.
+Hey, I'm **UnderGame**, a student and developer with many skills from Spain.
+I have a passion for developing projects just for the fun of it.<br>I'm very excited about working with new people and learning new things!

-I'm **18** years old and im currently studing "**DAMv**", which stands for "Cross-platform Applications Development" or something along those lines.
+Right now, I'm **18** years old and currently studing development of cross-platform applications and videogames.

 **I love group projects!** Even though my GitHub doesn't reflect so...<br>
 <img align="center" src="https://komarev.com/ghpvc/?username=xUnderGame" >